sourabhkv/ytdl/README.md

 During this development period many bugs were encountered and fixed , many features were added ,hope this project will be active in future...
 Need help to make this better so that anyone with poor internet connctivity can learn something.

+## Support Us
-## If you have liked my work and want to support please consider donating
+If you have liked my work and want to support please consider donating.<br>
+Help to keep Ytdl active and running by donating.
+It will be really helpful and appreciated if you donate or contribute to us.
+Any amount is appreciated.
 ```
 PhonePe UPI ID : sourabhkv96@ibl
 ```